 All non-consumer 10DLC messages sent prior to Fall 2020 were traveling the gray route, as the systems and sanctioned route to support 10DLC were not yet fully operational.
 Many aggregators have been working to transition their traffic to the newly established sanctioned route.
 The best way to learn your aggregator’s transition plans is to ask them directly.

 T-Mobile's Code of Conduct has a list of prohibited content for non-consumer messaging campaigns.
 While illegal content will never be allowed, some campaigns do require additional review for evaluation of our exception process.
-If you’re looking to run a campaign with content that you are concerned may be prohibited, work with your aggregator to see if you are eligible for an approved exception.
+If you want to run a campaign with content that you are concerned may be prohibited, work with your aggregator to determine if you are eligible for an approved exception.
 Please note that prohibitions are about content and not the nature of the organization running the message.

 Only aggregators can connect directly to industry networks for non-consumer messaging.
 There are two reasons for this.
 First, non-consumer messaging campaigns often reach people across wireless providers and the aggregators maintain connections to all networks to have that reach for their clients.
 Second, non-consumer messaging campaigns have compliance obligations, and the aggregators help organizations navigate these requirements.

 The e-mail to text gateway is a legacy system that may eventually be decommissioned in the future.
 It is designed for low volume consumer traffic only and cannot handle a significant volume of messages.
 For that reason, all non-consumer messaging is prohibited on the e-mail to text gateway, and even high volume consumer messaging may be blocked as it can impact the system's ability to handle messages for all customers.
-If you need to send non-consumer or high volume consumer messaging, please seek out an aggregator as their connections can handle these message volumes.
+If you need to send non-consumer or high-volume consumer messaging, work with an aggregator as their connections can handle these message volumes.

 All entities that wish to send sanctioned 10DLC messaging traffic must be registered before their campaign messages will be approved for delivery on our network.
 If your aggregator is delivering traffic using sanctioned routes they will be aware of this registration process and will be able to provide you full registration details.